aptos-foundation/AIPs/canonical-image-templates-for-token-collections.md

 Dynamic Token images will unlock a myriad of usecases.
 The origin of this project is that I am an engineer at Mirage Protocol.
 I am building a web2 image server that takes in a token address (the token represents a position on our perpetual futures trading platform) and generates an image in response to the current status of the position.
 The idea is that you can just glance at a wallet and see "BTC Long 10x (+55%)" on the token.
 This way, you don't need to actually go to the frontend to see a high-level view.
 There are many issues with using a web2 server.
 Do wallets cache the images, and if so for how long?
 We also wouldn't want to get constant tps from a wallet in the background.
 We have to send the full image for each position each update, the networking costs are high.

-If we could instead define a template, we could publish a nice background on-chain, with the data for "Margin" "Perpetual" "PnL" "Liquidation Price" etc on top.
-By including composites in this proposal, we could also show the image from the FungibleAsset metadata.
-Wallets could update all the images simply by refreshing the associated token account resources.
+If we could instead define a template, we could publish a nice background on-chain, with the data for "Margin" "Perpetual" "PnL" "Liquidation Price" etc positioned in the template.
+By including composites in this proposal, we could also show the icons of the margin token and the perpetual being traded via the FungibleAsset metadata.
+Wallets could update all the images representing positions simply by refreshing the associated token account resources and getting the updated state, no refetching of the template is required.

 This idea could be extended for all DeFi instruments, but also far beyond that.
 Imagine getting an airplane ticket in your wallet.
 It could show you the gate and boarding time right in the wallet.
 A two day bonus xp pass to a video game that has a live countdown in your wallet.
 A basketball ticket that updates as a virtual "stub" with the final score and the MVP of the game.